yournextstore/new.store/docs/new-store-prd.md

 ## 8. Post-PoC Feature Development

 With the successful completion of the initial 10-day PoC (Proof of Concept), the following features are planned for the next phase of development.
+These features build upon the PoC infrastructure and address key areas for improvement and expansion.

+### 8.1 Image Library Migration to PostgreSQL/pgvector

+**Goal:** Migrate the image library storage from the static `library.json` file and in-memory search to a persistent PostgreSQL database using the `pgvector` extension.
+This provides scalability and enables real-time updates necessary for integrating newly generated images.

+**Rationale:**
+- The static JSON approach, while sufficient for the PoC, does not allow for dynamic additions to the image library (e.g., saving user-generated images via `getimg.ai`).
+- A database solution provides a robust and scalable foundation for managing a growing image library.
+- `pgvector` enables efficient vector similarity searches directly within the database, replacing the in-memory search logic.

+**Technical Implementation:**
+- **Database Setup:**
+  - Provision a PostgreSQL database instance using Neon ([https://neon.tech](https://neon.tech)).
+  - Enable the `pgvector` extension within the Neon database.
+  - Define a database schema (e.g., a table named `images`) including columns for:
+    - `id` (Primary Key)
+    - `blob_url` (TEXT, URL to the image file in Vercel Blob)
+    - `description` (TEXT)
+    - `embedding` (VECTOR, using the dimension required by `text-embedding-3-small`)
+    - `filename` (TEXT, optional, for potential debugging/metadata)
+    - `layout_hint` (TEXT, nullable, e.g., 'left', 'right' for hero images based on filename convention)
+    - `source` (TEXT, e.g., 'static', 'generated')
+    - `created_at` (TIMESTAMP)
+- **Data Migration Script:**
+  - Develop a one-time script to:
+    - Read the existing image metadata (descriptions, filenames, potentially pre-computed embeddings) from the source (`library.json` or original image files/descriptions).
+    - Connect to the Neon database.
+    - Insert the static library image data into the new `images` table, populating all relevant fields, including generating embeddings if necessary using `text-embedding-3-small`.
+- **Backend Logic Update:**
+  - Refactor the backend API route (`/api/generate`) responsible for image selection (Sections 4.2.1 & 4.2.2).
+  - Replace the `library.json` loading and in-memory search logic with database operations:
+    - Use a PostgreSQL client library (e.g., `node-postgres`/`pg`, **no ORM** will be introduced initially) to connect to the Neon database.
+    - Generate an embedding for the incoming description from the image placeholder URL (`https://yns.img?description=...`).
+    - Execute a SQL query using `pgvector` operators (e.g., `<=>` for cosine similarity) to find the most similar image embeddings in the `images` table.
+    - Apply necessary filtering (e.g., `layout_hint` based on `boxAlignment` for hero images).
+    - Retrieve the `blob_url` of the best-matching image.
+- **Environment Configuration:**
+  - Add database connection string and credentials as secure environment variables (e.g., `POSTGRES_URL`).

+**Considerations:**
+- Ensure appropriate indexing (e.g., HNSW index on the `embedding` column) is created in PostgreSQL for efficient vector search performance.

-### 8.1 On-Demand Product Image Generation (getimg.ai)
+### 8.2 On-Demand Product Image Generation (getimg.ai)

-**Goal:** Provide users the option to generate unique product images on-demand using a text-to-image service (`getimg.ai`), instead of relying solely on the static image library.
+**Goal:** Provide users the option to generate unique product images on-demand using a text-to-image service (`getimg.ai`), instead of relying solely on the image library.
+Generated images will be added to the persistent library.

 **User Flow & Experience:**
 - A toggle or selection mechanism will be added to the UI allowing users to choose between:
   - "Use Stock Images" (current behavior: static library lookup via vector search).
   - "Generate New Images" (new behavior: `getimg.ai` generation).
 - Image generation applies **only to product images** (`products[].imageUrl`).
-Hero images, logos, section images, etc., will continue to use the existing static library lookup or placeholder mechanisms described in the PoC.
+Hero images, logos, section images, etc., will continue to use the existing placeholder and **database** lookup mechanisms.
 - The store generation process will **block** UI interaction until both JSON generation and product image generation (if selected) are complete.
 Latency will increase compared to the static library path.
 - **No user controls** for re-generating images or modifying prompts are planned for the initial version (KISS principle).
 - Basic error handling will be implemented (e.g., displaying a message if `getimg.ai` fails).